Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Introduction

 \section{Introduction}

 Text as data---the application of natural language processing to study document collections in the social sciences and humanities---is increasingly popular.
 Supervised classifiers have long been used to amortize human effort by scaling a hand-annotated training set to a larger unannotated corpus.
-Now large language models (LLMs) are drastically lowering the amount of labeled data necessary to achieve reasonable performance.
-Recent papers have shown that GPT-3 can (for some tasks) classify documents at levels comparable to non-expert human annotators with few or even no labeled examples \citep{brown2020language, gilardi2023chatgpt, ziems2023can}.
+Now large language models (LLMs) are drastically lowering the amount of labeled data necessary to achieve reasonable performance which in turn sets the stage for an increase in supervised text as data work.
+Recent papers have shown that GPT models can (for some tasks) classify documents at levels comparable to non-expert human annotators with few or even no labeled examples \citep{brown2020language, gilardi2023chatgpt, ziems2023can}.

 In social science, such text classification tasks are only the first step.
-Scholars often use labeled documents in downstream analyses for \textit{explanation} of corpus level properties \citep{hopkins2010method,egami2022how,feder2022causal,grimmer2022text}.
-For example, consider common CSS research settings where a researcher uses logistic regression to model a binary outcome $Y \in \{0,1\}$ by regressing this outcome on some explanatory variables $X \in \R^{d_X}$.
+Scholars often use labeled documents in downstream analyses for \textit{explanation} of corpus level properties \citep{hopkins2010method,egami2022how,feder2022causal,grimmer2022text}, for example, using a logistic regression to model a binary outcome $Y \in \{0,1\}$ by regressing this outcome on some explanatory variables $X \in \R^{d_X}$.
 In political science, $Y$ could represent whether a social media post contains hate speech, and $X$ could include posters' characteristics, such as gender, education, and partisanship.
-The regression approach allows for estimating how the share of hate speech posts varies according to explanatory variables.
+Regression estimates the share of hate speech posts within levels of explanatory variables.
 Importantly, this task of explanation in CSS is distinct from unit-level prediction---classifying whether each post contains hate speech.
 Because of this social science goal of explanation, simple regression models, like logistic regression, are often preferred as low dimensional summaries \citep{chernozhukov2018generic, vansteelandt2022assumption}.
-LLMs have a great potential to help such statistical analyses in the social sciences by predicting labels cheaply at scale, given that it is often costly to measure outcomes $Y$ by experts and obtain gold-standard labels for a large number of documents.
-We call these labels generated from LLMs \textit{surrogate labels}.
+Ideally, all documents would be labeled by experts to achieve a gold-standard $Y$ but this is costly and so researchers turn to more scalable approaches such as LLMs.
+We call these more scalable---but error-prone---labels, \textit{surrogate labels}.